-The Alliance of Sport has launched its new sector wide Theory of Change – a vision for how sport can work together with the development and criminal justice sectors to achieve maximum impact.
+The Alliance of Sport has launched a sector wide Theory of Change – a vision for how sport can work together with the development and criminal justice sectors to achieve maximum impact.

 The document, drawn up by industry experts, establishes guidelines for building a solid national base of evidence to prove sport’s effectiveness at preventing criminal behaviour and rehabilitating offenders.